 Once your loan has been approved and the funds have been transferred you will have to start paying back your loan.

-Direct from outstanding invoices - normally for invoice finance
+Direct from outstanding invoices, as with invoice finance

-A set percentage of your card takings - normally for cash advance loans
+A set percentage of your card takings, as with cash advance loans

 No, most loans can be applied for by a registered company director.